Geometric approach to Hall algebra of representations of Quivers over local ring: Introduction

 This paper is organized as follows.
-In Section $\rm 2$, we briefly review the theory of perverse sheaves, most of which can be found in \cite{BBD,FK,L5} and will be used in Section 4 and 5.
-In Section $\rm 3$, we deform Hubery's definition of Hall algebra on the exact category.
-In Section 4, we study the geometric property of flag varieties on $R$-modules and perverse sheaves on the representation space.
-The Grothendieck group $\mathcal{K}$ of such perverse sheaves with the induction functor gives the geometric realization of the composition Hall algebra.
-In addition, this also gives an example of perverse sheaves on Jet schemes.
-Additionally, we obtain the canonical basis and a monomial basis of the composition subalgebra.
-In Section 5, the relations among $\mathcal{K}$, the composition subalgebra and generalized Kac-Moody algebras are obtained.
-In addition, the canonical basis and a monomial basis of the composition subalgebra are given.\\
+In Section $\rm 2$, we briefly review the theory of perverse sheaves.
+In Section $\rm 3$, we study the geometric property of jet scheme over ordinary flag varieties and perverse sheaves on the locally projective representation spaces over $R$.
+We construct the geometric composition algebra, whose canonical basis and monomial basis are provided.
+In Section 4, we study the Hall algebra over the category of locally projective representations of quivers over $R$, and the relationship between the geometric composition algebra and the algebraic one.
+In Section 5, the relationship between quantum generalized Kac-Moody algebras and the geometric composition algebra is provided. \\

-{\bf Acknowledgments} I would like to thank my advisor Dr. Zongzhu Lin for his guidance and help.
-I also would like to thank Dr. Andrew Hubery for the email communication concerning Hall algebras over exact categories.
-This work, is supported by The China Scholarship Council and Harbin Engineering University and is partially supported by the Mathematics department at Kansas State University.
+{\bf Acknowledgments} I would like to thank Zongzhu Lin for his guidance and help.
+I also would like to thank Yiqiang Li for valuable comments and bringing my attention to paper \cite{Braden} which simplifies the proof of Lemma \ref{lem3.3}.
+I am grateful to Andrew Hubery for email communications concerning Hall algebras over exact categories.
+This work is supported by The China Scholarship Council and Harbin Engineering University, and is partially supported by the Mathematics Department at Kansas State University.